onelovelyname/caterpillar/README.md

 ## Technologies used
 PhantomJS, jQuery

-## Instructions for running the crawler
+## Instructions for running caterpillar
 1. Please install PhantomJS on your machine and place its executable somewhere in the $PATH.